emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

 <div class="blog-row">
   <img class="float-right small transparent padded" alt="Office Hours Tomster Mascot" title="Readers' Questions" src="/images/tomsters/officehours.png" />

-  <p>Do you wonder about something that is related to Ember, Ember Data, Glimmer, or addons in the Ember
+  <p>Wondering about something related to Ember, Ember Data, Glimmer, or addons in the Ember
-  ecosystem, but you don't know where to ask?
+  ecosystem, but don't know where to ask?
 Readers’ Questions are just for you!</p>
 </div>

-**Submit your own** short and sweet **question** under [bit.ly/ask-ember-core](https://bit.ly/ask-ember-core) and a member of the Ember team will answer your question in a future edition of the Ember.js Times.
+**Submit your own** short and sweet **question** under [bit.ly/ask-ember-core](https://bit.ly/ask-ember-core) and a member of the Ember team will answer in a future edition of the Ember.js Times.
 And don’t worry, there are no silly questions, we appreciate them all - promise! 🤞

 ---